ssddanbrown/inlets/README.md

 ### Status

 Unlike HTTP 1.1 which follows a synchronous request/response model websockets use an asynchronous pub/sub model for sending and receiving messages.
 This presents a challenge for tunneling a synchronous protocol over an asynchronous bus.

-This is a working prototype that can be used for testing, development and to generate discussion, but is not production-ready.
+~~This is a working prototype that can be used for testing, development and to generate discussion, but is not production-ready.~~

+inlets 2.0 introduces performance enhancements and leverages parts of Kubernetes and Rancher.
+It uses the same tunnelling technology of k3s.
+It is suitable for development and may be useful in production.
+Your feedback would be appreciated.

 * The tunnel link is secured via `--token` flag and a shared secret
 * The default configuration uses websockets without SSL `ws://`, but to enable encryption you could enable SSL `wss://`